eigengrau-ch/strapi-plugin-cookie-manager/README.md

 ## ❤️ Support the plugin

-If this plugin was helpful, dont hesitate giving this plugin a ⭐️.
+If this plugin was helpful, dont hesitate giving a ⭐️.

+## ✨ Special Thanks

+@Daedalus, @Eventyret

 ## 🔗 Links
 - [NPM Package](https://www.npmjs.com/package/strapi-plugin-cookie-manager)